postmanlabs/labs-docs/src/pages/docs/administration/sso/admin-sso.md

 > **Automatically add new users** will only work if your team has user slots available.
 Your team size will not be automatically increased if additional users log in via SSO.

-### Logging in
+### Managing team logins

-By default, Postman only supports Service Provider initiated logins.
-You team will be required to head to the [Enterprise login page](https://identity.getpostman.com/enterprise/login) in order to log in to Postman.
+By default, Postman only supports Service Provider initiated logins for Postman Business or Enterprise teams utilizing SSO.
+Your team will be required to head to the [Enterprise login page](https://identity.getpostman.com/enterprise/login) in order to log in to Postman.
 If you require users be able to log in from your SSO portal, you can generate and copy the RelayState from your [Postman team settings](http://go.postman.co/settings/team/auth) and save it in your IDP configuration.
 This ensures an additional level of security when logins are initiated through a source unknown to Postman.

-### **Removing team access**
+### Removing team access

 An admin must remove users from their Postman team to prevent access to shared resources.